SCAlabUnical/TM-FID/README.md

 This repository hosts all the code (Jupyter notebooks) necessary for reproducing experiments.
 The dataset used, namely *FakeNewsNet* was originally provided by *Shu, K. et al.*, and it is publicly available at the following link: https://github.com/KaiDMML/FakeNewsNet/tree/master

 ## How to cite
-Cantini, R., Cosentino, C., Kilanioti, I. et al. Unmasking deception: a topic-oriented multimodal approach to uncover false information on social media.
+Cantini, R., Cosentino, C., Kilanioti, I., Marozzo, F., and Talia, D. Unmasking deception: a topic-oriented multimodal approach to uncover false information on social media.
 Mach Learn 114, 13 (2025). https://doi.org/10.1007/s10994-024-06727-4